-Specialty Services Listings
+Specialty Services Providers

 Verification status

-- Confirmed active — License number validated against a state contractor licensing board database, business address confirmed via official registration records, and at least one specialty credential (such as a National Wood Flooring Association certification or a Floor Covering Industry Foundation completion record) on file.
+1. Confirmed active — License number validated against a state contractor licensing board database, business address confirmed via official registration records, and at least one specialty credential (such as a National Wood Flooring Association certification or a Floor Covering Industry Foundation completion record) on file.

 State licensing requirements differ significantly.
 For example, California requires a C-15 Flooring and Floor Covering contractor classification through the Contractors State License Board (CSLB), while Texas operates through its Department of Licensing and Regulation for general contractor registrations but has no flooring-specific license class.
 A full breakdown of jurisdiction-by-jurisdiction requirements is covered in Floor Repair Contractor Licensing Requirements.